 Meaning and History

-The Java project was initiated much earlier than 1996 – in 1991.
-It started under the supervision of three programmers, among whom, in addition to James Gosling, were also Patrick Naughton and Mike Sheridan.
+The Java project was initiated in 1991, well before 1996.
+It started under the supervision of three programmers, including James Gosling, Patrick Naughton, and Mike Sheridan.
 First of all, it was intended for interactive TV, but at that time, cable TV was not very advanced, so this option was excluded.

-Then practical experiments began within Sun Microsystems, and in 1996 the first public version was presented.
+Then, practical experiments began within Sun Microsystems, and in 1996, the first public version was presented.
 It was assumed that the key condition for its functioning would be the principle of “write once and use anywhere.”
 And so it happened: this programming language was suitable for most popular platforms.
 It turned out to be quite safe and secure, guaranteeing limited access to files and the network.
-Therefore, major browsers were soon able to implement their plugins.
+Therefore, major browsers soon implemented their plugins.
 Such software is compatible with everything from game consoles to data centers and laptops to supercomputers.
-Gradually it became popular.
+Gradually, it became popular.

-For the first time after the appearance of the new software product was called Oak.
+For the first time, the new software product was called Oak.
 He received this name in honor of the real oak that grew near the office of James Gosling.
 Then the utility was renamed to Green and then to Java.
-Yes, the similarity with the name of the coffee is not accidental because the creators gave it the name of one of the varieties of Arabica, which grows in Indonesia, located on the island of Java.
-This connection can also be seen in the visual identity since the main and only element of the logo is a coffee cup with a hot drink.
+Yes, the similarity in the name of the coffee is not accidental because the creators named it after one of the varieties of Arabica that grows in Indonesia, on the island of Java.
+This connection can also be seen in the visual identity, as the logo’s only element is a coffee cup with a hot drink.
 There are two variants of the emblem in total.

 What is Java?

 Java is a high-level programming language officially launched in 1996.
-Its development began in 1991 and was associated with the functionality of household appliances but later switched to computer technology.
+Its development began in 1991 and was initially focused on household appliance functionality, but later shifted to computer technology.
 The creator of this software is James Gosling.
 Version 18 was recently released (in 2022).

 1996 – 2003

-The debut logo is a complete reflection of the name of the software.
-Even though the sphere associated with it concerns virtual machines, an elegant blue cup flaunts on the emblem.
+The debut logo is a complete reflection of the software’s name.
+Even though the sphere associated with it concerns virtual machines, an elegant blue cup is featured on the emblem.
 It consists of chaotic semicircular strokes that form one side of a miniature dish, a handle, and a saucer.
 A cloud of “steam” hovers above its surface, created by many small red lines.
-Such a palette indicates that the drink poured into the cup is hot and that it must be drunk before it cools down.
+Such a palette indicates that the drink poured into the cup is hot and must be drunk before it cools.
 Below is the name of the software, typed in a thin antiqua.

 2003 – today

 The blue cup of coffee with red steam has been preserved but has changed style.
 Designers have made it more recognizable and realistic.
 To do this, they reduced the number of strokes, using only three semicircular lines for the cup, two for the saucer on which it stands, and one for the handle.
 The rising steam is presented in the form of two winding bands.
-The text at the bottom of the picture has also changed: it has become a little lighter and has received a grotesque instead of an antiqua.
+The text at the bottom of the picture has also changed: it is a little lighter and set in grotesque instead of antiqua.

 Font and Colors